ceramicnetwork/CIPs/CIPs/CIP-69/CIP-69.md

 ### Leaf sorting
 Before creating the tree the leafs (updates) should be sorted.
 The sorting should be based on a few different properties of the Ceramic document that is being updated:

-1. `collection` - sort by the topic in the document metadata
+1. `family` - sort by the family in the document metadata
 2. `schema` - if multiple documents have the same topic, sort by the *schema*
 3. `controllers` - if multiple documents have the same topic and schema, sort by the first controller, then subsequent ones
 4. `DocID` - finally sort by the DocID